-C. Announcement of Examinations
+D. Announcement of Examinations

-Final oral examinations (M.S. and Ph.D.) will be announced to the faculty of the Department of Earth and Atmospheric Sciences at least one (1) week in advance of the examination date.
-The announcement will identify the student, the Major Professor, the thesis title, and the time and place of the examination.
-Preparation of the announcement is the responsibility of the Graduate Secretary.
+Final oral examinations (MS and PhD) will be announced to the Department of Earth, Atmospheric, and Planetary Sciences at least one (1) week in advance of the examination date.
+The announcement will identify the student, the Major Professor, the thesis/dissertation title, and the time and place of the examination.
+The announcement will be placed in the departmental newsletter, as well as announced in the Google Calendar on the EAPS website.
+Preparation of this announcement is the responsibility of the Graduate Secretary.
+It will be the responsibility of the student or Major Advisor to send out a general announcement to students and faculty.

-D. Participation in Oral Examinations
+E. Participation in Oral Examinations

 Faculty other than those on the student's Examining Committee may participate in oral examinations.
 Such faculty members are not authorized to participate in the final decision of the Examining Committee.
-Interested students may attend, as observers, the oral presentation of thesis results by the candidate.
+Interested students may attend, as observers, the oral presentation of thesis/dissertation results by the candidate.

-E. Registration for "Exam" & "Degree" Only
+F. Registration for "Exam" & "Degree" Only